 Legal Claims and Lawsuit Status in New Jersey Juvenile Detention Abuse Cases

-A growing wave of legal actions is targeting New Jersey’s juvenile detention system, with survivors filing claims against multiple state-run facilities.
-Here’s what the lawsuits allege and where they stand today:
+A growing wave of civil lawsuits is targeting New Jersey’s juvenile detention system, with survivors filing civil lawsuits against multiple state-run facilities to seek accountability and compensation.
+Here’s what the sexual abuse lawsuits allege and where they stand today:

 What the Lawsuits Allege

-• Survivors claim repeated physical and sexual abuse by staff at facilities including the New Jersey Training School in Monroe Township and the former Lloyd McCorkle Training School in Skillman.
-Lawsuits describe disturbing details such as forced strip searches, sexual assaults, threats, and continued violence spanning from the 1970s through the 2010s.
+- Survivors allege they were sexually abused and experienced sexual abuse by staff at facilities, including the New Jersey Training School in Monroe Township and the former Lloyd McCorkle Training School in Skillman.
+These experiences are the basis for sexual abuse lawsuits, which describe disturbing details such as forced strip searches, sexual assaults, threats, and continued violence spanning from the 1970s through the 2010s.

-• These legal actions hold both the individuals involved and the New Jersey Juvenile Justice Commission accountable, alleging systemic failures to supervise staff and protect minors.
+- These sexual abuse lawsuits hold both the individuals involved and the New Jersey Juvenile Justice Commission accountable, alleging systemic failures to supervise staff and protect minors.

 Who Has Filed and How Many